USS Pampanito: 1945–1971

-From Pearl Harbor the ship proceeded to San Francisco for overhaul, departing for Pearl Harbor again 1 August.
+From Pearl Harbor, the ship proceeded to San Francisco for overhaul, departing for Pearl Harbor again 1 August.
 With the end of the war, she was ordered to return to San Francisco.
-She was decommissioned at Mare Island on 15 December 1945.
-She remained in reserve until April 1960 when she was assigned to Naval Reserve Training at Mare Island Naval Shipyard.
-Reclassified AGSS-383', 6 November 1962, she served as a Naval Reserve Training ship at Vallejo, California, until she was stricken from the Navy Register on 20 December 1971.Pampanito earned six battle stars for World War II service.
+She was decommissioned at Mare Island on 15 December 1945, and remained in reserve until April 1960, when she was assigned to Naval Reserve Training at Mare Island Naval Shipyard.
+Reclassified AGSS-383, on 6 November 1962, she served as a Naval Reserve Training ship at Vallejo, California, until she was stricken from the Navy Register on 20 December 1971.

+Pampanito earned six battle stars for World War II service.